A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 3: Components Analysis and Parameter Tuning of the Proposal

 \item \emph{Lack of statistical tests in the comparisons to tune the parameters values of the proposal}: due to the stochastic nature of meta-heuristic algorithms, selecting parameter values based on average fitness values is not enough.
 The same statistic procedures used to compare multiple techniques should be used when comparing different configurations of an algorithm.
 A choice of the most promising values is at discretion of prospective authors, but the use of statistical tests should be always enforced, no matter which parameter tuning approach is being carried out.
 In fact, as shown in \citep{Garcia2014}, the use of statistical tests for this kind of comparisons can be straightforward. \end{itemize}

-An alternative to parameter tuning is self-adaptation of the parameters \citep{eiben99_param_contr_evolut_algor}.
-In this scenario, parameters do not have a fixed value.
-Instead, there is a process to automatically adjust their value according to the feedback obtained from the optimization process.
-This way, algorithms that are very sensitive to certain parameters, such as DE \citep{brest06_self_adapt_contr_param_differ_evolut,neri09_recen_advan_differ_evolut}, can improve their results without having to tune them for each problem, leading to more robust algorithms \citep{teo17_scalab_analy_fixed_versus_self,qin09_differ_evolut_algor_with_strat,Tanabe2014}.
+An alternative approach to parameter tuning is the self-adaptation of the parameters \citep{eiben99_param_contr_evolut_algor}.
+Under this approach, parameters are not given a fixed value.
+Instead, a process is devised to automatically adjust their value according to the feedback obtained from the optimization process.
+This type of adaptation mechanism has been successfully applied to DE, which is very sensitive to its parameters \cite{brest06_self_adapt_contr_param_differ_evolut,neri09_recen_advan_differ_evolut}.
+The work in \cite{teo17_scalab_analy_fixed_versus_self} showed the convenience of self-adaptive values versus fixed parameter settings.
+In \cite{qin09_differ_evolut_algor_with_strat} the first DE with self-adaptive parameters was presented, drawing parameter values by sampling a distribution which mean is updated by considering new solutions entering the population.
+Since then, new algorithms improving the self-adaptation mechanism \cite{JADE,SHADE2013} have been proposed.
+In \cite{Tanabe2014}, the previous self-adaptive parameters were complemented with an adaptive population size that linearly decreases along the search process.
+In \cite{brest17_jso} a tuning of parameters was applied, improving further the results of the overall algorithm.

 Although adaptive parameters are a clear improvement over fixed parameters, both in terms of ease of usage and robustness, not all the parameters can be self-adjusted in this way (in particular, some more internal parameters).
 Thus, even in self-adaptive algorithms, there are fixed parameters that must be tuned to improve the results even more (i.e., \cite{brest17_jso}).

-The tuning of parameters can be automatically done with the usage of one of the different automatic tuning tools.
-There are several useful and consolidated tools of this type with different features \citep{tuning_method}, such as I-RACE \citep{irace}, REVAC \citep{REVAC}, or ParamILS \citep{ParamILS}.
-In our own experience, the one than has yielded better results in the past is I-RACE.
-However, all the aforementioned alternatives are robust and consolidated tools, so the selection of one tool over the others will depend on the problem features and personal preferences.
+Fortunately, the tuning of parameters can be automatically carried out.
+There are several useful and consolidated tools of this type with different features \citep{tuning_method}.
+In the following paragraphs we briefly describe some of the state-of-the-art methods: \begin{itemize}[leftmargin=*] \item Sequential Parameter Optimization, SPO~\cite{bartz-beielsteinSequentialParameterOptimization2005}, is a heuristic that uses Latin Hypercube Sampling to determine the parameter values keeping the computation cost low.

+\item Iterated Racing for Automatic Algorithm Configuration, IRACE \cite{irace}, is an optimization algorithm that uses different runs (races) and statistical testing to identify combinations of parameters that are worse than others, providing an automatic process to optimize a variety of parameters.

+\item Relevance Estimation and Value Calibration of Evolutionary Algorithm Parameters, REVAC \citep{REVAC}, is an evolutionary algorithm that uses multi-parent crossover and entropy measures to estimate the relevance of parameters.